ReflectCxx/ReflectionTemplateLibrary-CPP/Design-Docs/RTL_SYNTAX_AND_SEMANTICS.md

   * You can create this instance reflectively using the `rtl::Record`’s constructor (we’ll cover this shortly).
 * **`.call(args...)`**: executes the method on the bound object with the provided arguments.

+Errors specific to member function calls:

+* `rtl::error::TargetMismatch` → when the bound `RObject` does not represent the same type as the method’s owning class.
+* `rtl::error::EmptyTarget` → when attempting to bind an empty `RObject`.
+* `rtl::error::SignatureMismatch` → provided arguments/signature don’t match with expected signature or any overload.

 ### Binding Signatures and Perfect Forwarding

 ```cpp